Cleanup begins at Los Angeles 'trash house' where entire property is filled with garbage and junk - KESQ

 Cleanup begins at Los Angeles ‘trash house’ where entire property is filled with garbage and junk

-LOS ANGELES (AP) — Los Angeles Mayor Karen Bass vowed that cleanup would begin Wednesday at a home where mounds of garbage and debris had piled up several feet high across the entire property’s fenced-in yard and driveway.
+LOS ANGELES (AP) — Los Angeles Mayor Karen Bass vowed that cleanup would happen at a home where mounds of garbage and debris had piled up several feet high across the entire property’s fenced-in yard and driveway.

-Standing in front of the house Wednesday morning, Bass said she would instruct officials to bypass red tape to make sure the place gets cleaned up immediately.
+Standing in front of the house, Bass said she would instruct officials to bypass red tape to make sure the place gets cleaned up immediately.

 “I don’t want to hear about any process or whatever, this to me is a public health emergency,” Bass said Wednesday.
 “This is a fire hazard and I worry about the individual there, this place catching fire, him losing his life.”